Glutathione: The Master Antioxidant and How It Helps Your Health

 What are the Benefits of Glutathione?

-• Fights free radicals: Glutathione helps protect our cells from damage caused by harmful substances called free radicals.
+• Fights Free Radicals: Glutathione helps protect our cells from damage caused by harmful substances called free radicals.
+This antioxidant activity is crucial in preventing oxidative stress, which can lead to chronic diseases and aging. ~PMID: 9609086

-• Detoxifies the body: Glutathione helps our liver remove harmful toxins and heavy metals from our body.
+• Detoxifies the Body: Glutathione helps our liver remove harmful toxins and heavy metals from our body.
+It binds to these substances, making them more water-soluble and easier to excrete through urine or bile.

-• Improves skin health: By protecting skin cells from damage, glutathione may help keep our skin healthy and reduce signs of aging.
+• Improves Skin Health: By protecting skin cells from damage, glutathione may help keep our skin healthy and reduce signs of aging.
+It can also lighten the skin by inhibiting melanin production, leading to a more even skin tone. ~PMC5413479 ~PMID: 26148180

-• Reduces inflammation: Glutathione can help lower inflammation in the body, which may reduce the risk of certain health problems.
+• Reduces Inflammation: Glutathione can help lower inflammation in the body, which may reduce the risk of certain health problems such as osteoarthritis, cardiovascular diseases, and neurodegenerative disorders. ~PMC7920102

-• Helps other antioxidants work better: Glutathione helps recycle other essential antioxidants, like vitamins C and E, so they can keep doing their job in protecting our cells.
+• Helps Other Antioxidants Work Better: Glutathione helps recycle other essential antioxidants, like vitamins C and E, so they can keep doing their job in protecting our cells.
+This regeneration ensures a continuous supply of antioxidants to combat oxidative stress. ~PMID: 8313238

 The Different Forms of Glutathione: What are the Benefits and Drawbacks of Each?